-Horror game review: Everlasting Summer
+Horror Hentai Game Review: Everlasting Summer

 Written by PaleSnail, edited by Trapmaster.

 Developed by Soviet Games, you can play this on Nutaku.net on your web browser.

 Everlasting Summer is a personal tale of a reclusive Russian protagonist reminiscing over his life and failures.
 He gets transported back in time by a red bus into a communist youth camp.
 In other words, it’s a typical afternoon in modern Russia, right?
 The previous dreary winter scenes of a hollow city fade.
 The realm is replaced by the scorching rays of the sun, a secluded countryside, and an era in history that’s long gone.
 The camp seems to be otherwise normal (minus the whole communist and time traveling thing).
 Its inhabitants are outwardly friendly and seemingly oblivious, but this outward posterior leaves questions; ones you’d rather not ask, lest you break the fragile, pleasant illusion you are now stuck in.